SegoCode/RepositoryTemplate/.github/CONTRIBUTING.md

    - Review the PR created by the initializer workflow.
    - Once satisfied, merge the PR into `main`.

-**Note**: This step is typically done once when setting up a new repository.

 ## Branching Strategy